Created By: Brandon Inabinet

 Sampson Mill was supposed to have been developed into loft apartments in 2016 according to an article by The Greenville News.
 There was much talk about revitalizing the Poinsett District, helping to rebirth the area and bring more people and nicer living spaces.
 The project was funded in part to the federal government’s EB-5 Immigrant Investor Program, which allows foreign entrepreneurs to apply for a green card in exchange investing in a commercial enterprise.
-However, just as Sampson Mill in the late 1800s was short of delivering high expectations, today is has done the same.
-With an empty promise and big dreams of creating apartments, to promise of a better life, Sampson Mill continues to deliver false hope to Greenville.
+However, just as Sampson Mill in the late 1800s was short of delivering high expectations, today it has done the same.

 "American Spinning Company Mill no. 2."
 National Regiser of Historic Places.
 National Park Service.
 2016